 How will you learn and be assessed?

 Learning is most engaging and lasting when it is interactive, so the Core makes use of a wide variety of assessments.
-Within each course, you may be asked to solve problems, create projects, address social questions, discuss different perspectives, innovate around a product or social issue, or decide what questions most activate your own curiosity.
-You will engage in different activities such as role plays, drama, debates, close reading, reflective writing, media production, art installations, fieldwork, group projects, laboratory or museum explorations, quizzes or exams, interviews, and other forms of research.
-From the first moment, keep in mind that you are an active research collaborator with your professors, tutors, and classmates.
+Within each course, you may be asked to create projects, address vexing social questions, discuss different perspectives, and decide what questions most activate your own curiosity.
+You will engage in role plays, drama, debates, close readings, reflective writing, media production, art installations, fieldwork, group projects, laboratory or museum explorations, quizzes or exams, interviews, and other forms of research.
+From the first moment, keep in mind that you are an active interdisciplinary research collaborator with your professors, tutors, and classmates.
 Make the learning your own!

 How is the Common Core structured?